Warnings as flood risk remains

-Warnings as flood risk remains in Kent and the South East
+Warnings as flood risk remains in Kent and South East

 Motorists are being warned not to drive through flood water after thunderstorms and torrential rain brought parts of Kent and London to a standstill.